 Most EAPs cost between $12 and $40 per employee every year.
 This should help you determine a rough estimate for how much your new EAP should cost.

 Some EAPs provide multiple plan types.
 If you are low on budget, consider trying out a simple plan before jumping into a more costly one.
+For instance, with Nivati, you can opt to have access to virtual therapy, our video library, or both.
+Many EAPs offer a free trial.

 4. Research the top EAPs